kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 reflecting the urgencies expressed in the requests, so that less urgent responses would receive less bandwidth in case the bottleneck exists between the server and the intermediary.

+### HTTP/1.x Back Ends

+It is common for CDN infrastructure to support different HTTP versions on the front end and back end.
+For instance, the client-facing edge might support HTTP/2 and HTTP/3 while communication to back end servers is done using HTTP/1.1.
+Unlike with connection coalescing, the CDN will "de-mux" requests into discrete connections to the back end.
+As HTTP/1.1 and older do not provide a way to concurrently transmit multiple responses, there is no immediate fairness issue in protocol.
+However, back end servers MAY still use client headers for request scheduling.
+Back end servers SHOULD only schedule based on client priority information where that information can be scoped to individual end clients.
+Authentication and other session information might provide this linkability.

+### Intentional Introduction of Unfairness

+It is sometimes beneficial to deprioritize the transmission of one connection over others, knowing that doing so introduces a certain amount of unfairness between the connections and therefore between the requests served on those connections.

+For example, a server might use a scavenging congestion controller on connections that only convey background priority responses such as software update images.
+Doing so improves responsiveness of other connections at the cost of delaying the delivery of updates.

+Also, a client MAY use the priority values for making local scheduling choices for the requests it initiates.

 # Considerations